LuisSaucedo/hyperskill_simple_chatty_bot/README.md

-# hyperskill_simple_chatty_bot
+# hyperskill simple chatty bot
-Second project in the Python Developer course on JetBrains Academy
+Second project in the Python Developer course on JetBrains Academy.